 The EMT program can be challenging, especially if students have limited experience with the physical sciences or human anatomy and physiology.
 We recommend all EMT students take our EMT Preparation course, which will familiarize you with basic medical terminology and body systems.

-You must provide copies of the following on the first day of the course.
+You must provide copies of the following.
 When enrolling, please download the Medical Requirements Document (pdf) for your physician’s completion including the items listed below.

 Physical exam: Proof of a physical examination within the past 6 months, signed by a physician, stating you have no physical limitations for participating in the classroom and clinical components of the course.